 While Democrats are committed to be like Missouri’s own Harry Truman and just tell the truth, Republicans are not.
 Too long we have refrained from calling them out.
 We can no long afford to do that.
 Our nation is on the precipice where one more wrong turn will send us crashing into the abyss.
 It is time to hold the Republicans’ feet to the fire by directly and consistently asking them valid questions for which they seem to have no answers.

 - Republicans say that the public sector can’t create jobs.
 If so, who created so many of the jobs at Boeing, Lockheed, and Caterpillar?
 The tooth fairy?

 - Republicans claim the way to a better economy is through more tax cuts to the wealthy “job creators”.
 The Bush tax cuts amount to $60 billion in tax cuts a year.
 Where are the jobs?

-- You say Obama is cutting $500 billion in Medicare for seniors.
+- You said Obama cut $500 billion in Medicare for seniors.
 What specifically are those cuts?

 - Why do we need insurance companies?